helium/HIP/0019-third-party-manufacturers/lakshmiio.md

 Rasberry Pi 4

-RAK 831 Concentrator with frequency IN865/RU864/AU915/KR920/EU443/CN470 or iC880A-SPI LoRa Concentrator will be based on the availability
+RAK 831 or  iC880A-SPI LoRa Concentrator with frequency IN865/RU864/AU915/KR920/EU443 will be used subject to availability of the concentrator

 Compact Size